Muhammad Yousaf (snooker player)

 Muhammad Yousaf (محمد یوسف, born 1952), also spelled as Mohammed Yousuf, is a Pakistani snooker player.
 He is the winner of the 1994 IBSF World Snooker Championship, 2006 IBSF World Masters Championship, and 1998 ACBS Asian Snooker Championship.

 Biography

 Yousaf was born in Mumbai, India and later migrated to Lahore, Punjab, Pakistan.
-Currently, he is resident in Karachi and coaches young snooker players in one of the largest snooker clubs of Pakistan, Dolphin Snooker Club, situated in Chandni Chowk, Lahore.
+Currently, he is resident in Lahore and coaches young snooker players in one of the largest snooker clubs of Pakistan, Dolphin Snooker Club, situated in Chandni Chowk, Lahore, Pakistan.

 Career

-In 1994, at the IBSF World Snooker Championship at Johannesburg, he defeated Iceland’s Johannes R. Johannesson 11–9 to become the IBSF World Snooker Champion.
+In 1994, at the IBSF World Snooker Championship at Johannesburg, he defeated Iceland’s Johannes R. Johanneson 11–9 to become the IBSF World Snooker Champion.

 In 2006, he beat Glen Wilkinson of Australia in Amman 5–4 to win the IBSF World Masters Championship in Jordan.
-He also competed at the 2006 Asian Games in Doha.
+He also competed at the 2006 Asian Games in Doha, Qatar.